inivekin/abosa/abosa.typ

 so I replace, with spaciousness, the sensors to which I react, regaining once-held weightlessness.
-With no concern nor decision
-I can't discern if fall or float, what could be cratered collision reduced itself to asymptote.
-Excavation being thorough,
-no sensation stirs me writhing, matching ambient sub-zero, thermals would show nothing living.
-Yet seemingly my suit withstood, though numb to burns of re-entry, would do more harm than any good to check diagnostic sentry.
-I cannot process what's to come, returned to flat chronology.
-I'll wait on my delirium
-to resume rote tautology
 What breaks down toroid transformer cracking joints which absorb unkind?
 No grass to touch, no unformer,